nerves-project/nerves_leds/README.md

 ==============
 [![Build Status](https://travis-ci.org/nerves-project/nerves_io_led.svg?branch=master)](https://travis-ci.org/nerves-project/nerves_io_led)

-Simple control of Led.
-Designed for use with [nerves](http://nerves.io/), but works on any distribution of linux that supports `/sys/class/leds`.
+Simple control of LEDs.
+Designed for use with [nerves](http://nerves-project.org/), but works on any distribution of Linux that supports `/sys/class/leds`.

 ## Configuration